-While software engineers can work without access to the customer’s sensitive data, it quite rare for DevOps.
-Clients usually provide this access to 1-2 best experts, including numerous limitations in terms of systems access, encryption, and closed spaces.
+While software engineers can work without access to the customer’s sensitive data, it's quite rare for DevOps.
+Clients usually provide this access to 1-2 reliable experts, including numerous limitations in terms of systems access, encryption, and closed spaces.
 Thus, for a newly-minted DevOps, it would be difficult to pass the IT security.

 We can see that the GDPR and other data leakage prevention policies lead to security localization as opposed to the common globalization tendencies.
-For this reason, companies tend to hire DevOps locally to work under the guidance of more experienced workers.
-More often than not, the effort of overcoming the security formalities is not worth taking the trouble for remote teams.
+For this reason, companies tend to hire DevOps locally to have them work under the guidance of more experienced staff members.
+More often than not, passing through all security formalities is not worth the trouble of managing remote teams.

-There is a division in tasks depending on programmers' qualifications.
-Senior developers deal with architecture, systems integration, load, optimizing and solve complex tasks, whereas their counterparts with junior DevOps skills take up simpler duties.
-In a properly set up environment, it's common for a correctly set up environment that the task can be run thousands of times, often fully automatically by a trigger or a schedule.
-Therefore, it makes no sense to engage a top specialist as this resource is not likely to pay off in the long run.
-The bottom line is that a single talented DevOps can be more effective than 5-8 middle-level specialists that will rather make a team of system administrators than junior DevOps.
+Work tasks are usually divided according to programmers' qualifications.
+Senior AWS DevOps engineers typically deal with the architecture, systems integration, load, optimizing and solve complex tasks, whereas their counterparts with junior DevOps skills take up simpler duties.
+In a properly set up environment, it's common for a task to be run multiple times.
+It happens automatically or in accordance with a schedule or a trigger.
+Therefore, it makes no sense in engaging a top specialist, as this is a costly resource that will not likely to pay off in the long run.
+The bottom line: one talented DevOps is more effective than 5-8 middle-level specialists that will rather make a team of system administrators than junior DevOps.

 Lack of standard requirements

 First of all, we should consider the fact that this profession is relatively new.
-Having appeared 4-5 years ago, it is still evolving and many professionals are yet to join its ranks.
-This is why many Clients still have no idea about the ideal DevOps candidate.
-Approaches to code optimization and automated testing, CI and cross-environment migration are defined by one or two people and vary among those companies, even if they have the same budget.
+Having officially appeared 4 or 5 years ago, it is still evolving and many professionals are yet to join or switch to this field.
+This is why many Clients still have no answer to the question, "What is a DevOps engineer?".
+Approaches to code optimization and automated testing, CI and cross-environment migration are defined by one or two people and vary drastically from company to company, even with the same budget.

-DevOps is not a scholarly discipline.
-To become a specialist, one needs to have a degree in programming or computer networks and learn DevOps independently by taking courses and reading field-specific literature.
-However, it doesn’t mean that all skilled engineers will eventually switch to DevOps.
+For the time being, DevOps is not a scholarly discipline.
+To become a specialist in this field, one needs to have a degree in programming or computer networks and master DevOps engineer skills independently by taking courses and delving into field-specific literature.
+However, it doesn’t mean that all skilled engineers will eventually want to switch to DevOps.

 The number of vacancies exceeds the available resources.
 In a market like this, the best solution would be to engage a DevOps engineer part-time or on a freelance basis.
 Having an environment set up once by a professional makes more sense than hiring a junior who will need months to come to grips with the infrastructure.
 The ability to react fast is extremely important for someone in this role, especially when you need to upload the recent backup.
 This is the major difference between hiring programmers and DevOps engineers – it’s more beneficial to engage the best specialists than investing in juniors.

-When someone starts to look for a DevOps specialist, they are not always aware of the risks and dependencies.
-But when it comes to the hiring decision, the Client starts feeling hesitant about candidate’s junior-level skills and realizes that they need the best-in-class specialist.
+When someone starts to look for a DevOps specialist, they don't always consider the risks and dependencies.
+But when it comes to the hiring decision, some clients start feeling hesitant about the candidate’s junior-level skills and realize that they need the best-in-class specialist.
 This is understandable – the stakes are high due to the risk of data leak and downtime damages.
 No matter how qualified, a junior is still a junior.
-They need more time for self-education and cannot be relied on for making critical decisions.
+They need more time for self-education and cannot be completely relied on for making critical decisions.

 How to become a DevOps engineer?
 In most cases, DevOps professionals switch from other fields like system administration and network systems or even programming.
 Becoming a DevOps specialist without any prior programming background is practically impossible.
-In this field, junior skills are gained through accomplishments in other fields, plus at least a decade of commercial experience.
-All of these don’t come easy and takes a great deal of knowledge and self-education.
+In this field, junior skills are gained through one's accomplishments in other fields in conjunctions with at least a decade of commercial experience.
+All of this doesn't come easy and takes a great deal of programming knowledge and self-education.

-DevOps truly is a one person army, and most clients know about this fact.
-In addition to the typical tasks like automation, deployment and monitoring, they must have a set of various skills.
-For example, DevOps is indeed the right person to deal with “between” technologies tasks.
-In instances when you need a Golang developer for API integration or a developer to write scripts, it would be easier to engage your in-house DevOps to address the task than a freelancer like remote Python developer.
+What is DevOps engineer?
+DevOps truly is a one-person army.
+In addition to typical tasks like automation, deployment, and monitoring, these specialists must have a slew of various skills.
+A DevOps engineer job description may include dealing with adjacent technologies tasks.
+For example, when you need a Golang developer for API integration or a programmer to write scripts, it would be a smart decision to involve a DevOps vs. software engineer like remote Python developer.

-If you still want to hire a junior DevOps, we have a few words of advice that will hopefully be useful for you.
+If you still want to hire for the role of a junior DevOps, we have a few bits of advice that will hopefully be useful for you.

 - When writing your DevOp job description, make sure to mention a system administration or networking background as a must-have requirement.
-In our experience, these are fast-learners who will become a true asset to your team over a short time-frame.
+In our experience, such candidates are fast-learners who will become a true asset to your team over a relatively short period of time.

 - Create an employee development plan for a newcomer.
-It will help them to integrate into the company’s processes and learn.
-Taking online courses will be less effective.
+Having a plan will help them learn faster than enrolling into online courses.

-- Assign a 15-minute test – you will probably be astounded by how differently candidates solve the task.
+- Assign a 15-minute test – you will probably be astounded by how differently DevOps engineers will solve the task.

-- Eliminate the requirement for formal education or extensive work experience in the DevOps filed.
+- Eliminate the requirements for formal education and extensive work experience in DevOps filed.
 These won’t be of help in a real work environment.

-- Don’t ignore English skills – communication is essential in remote teams.
+- Don’t ignore English skills – communication is essential for remote teams.

 - Avoid hiring people who go on long retreats.
 Sometimes you need 3 minutes of DevOps time to restore the system.

-Above all, investing in juniors is rather time-consuming and may not pay off in the end, given that many companies relentlessly hunt DevOps specialists.
+Above all, investing in juniors is rather time-consuming and may not pay off in the long run, given that many companies hunt DevOps specialists relentlessly.